 Nature determines the length of the trapping season, but the DNR tries harder.

-From what I could determine, the animals quit moving when the snow storm began, and it resulted in a very short season 2-3 days.
+From what I could determine, the animals quit moving around my sets when the snow storm began, and it resulted in a very short season 2-3 days.

 Another important item: